-Happily, all these extensions are available through Firefox's Recommended Extensions program for verifying extensions as trustworthy.
-They're also available for Chrome and Brave, but with no verification.
+Happily, all these browser extensions (glossary) are available through Firefox's Recommended Extensions program for verifying extensions as trustworthy.
+They're also available for Chrome and Brave.

 In my years of using uBlock Origin to keep ads away, I've encountered just one issue, ever.
 By the time I experienced the problem, users had already long since reported it, there was a fix handy, and the issue was resolved overnight.